Does my project require a Zoning Permit?

 An approved Zoning Permit is required in advance of applying for a Building Permit.
 Some activities, such as the construction of a small shed, are exempt from Building Permits, but still require a Zoning Permit.
 To learn more about the fees associated with a Zoning Permit, click here.

-Many home improvements such as fencing, paving, and roofing do not need zoning approval, but may need approval from other agencies.
+Many home improvements such as re-paving, window, siding and roofing replacement, and cabinet replacement do not need zoning approval, but may need approval from other agencies.
 In these instances, the Zoning Office may still need to review the plans to confirm they are exempt from Zoning permitting.

 Work that requires a Zoning Permit includes, but is not limited to:

 - Accessory structures, such as sheds, swimming pools, HVAC equipment

 - Interior or exterior modifications to your home, including the construction of decks, additions, & garages

 - Use of your home for a private business or "home occupation"